noliveraa/ValueDrivenDataScience_LogisticsApplication/LogisticsApplications/Problem_Description.md

 Activities:

-1) Create and Exploratory Data Analysis in oder to:
+1) Create and Exploratory Data Analysis in order to:
     - Understand how many time series can actually be forecasted.
 Some material flows might be outdated.
 Not all providers deliver materials to all plants.
     - How would you analyze the relationship between the volume and the production data?
     - Understand the data: Analyse time series patterns, seasonality, outliers.